Apparel certifications OEKO-TEX GOTS bluesign for sustainable clothing brands

 • For most apparel brands, Class II is the relevant certification.
 For baby or children's brands, Class I is the appropriate target.

 The OEKO-TEX Standard 100 certification is held by the fabric or component manufacturer, not by you as the brand.
 To use the OEKO-TEX label, you need to source certified materials and go through an authorization process.
-Your manufacturer can tell you which of their fabrics are certified.
+Your manufacturer can tell you which of their fabrics are certified.!Quality control processes support sustainable apparel certifications and Standards

 GOTS: Global Organic Textile Standard